liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 **Note to Self:** Aim to center marginalized voices in discussions of emerging technologies.
 Engage with literature that critiques dominant narratives and includes alternative perspectives on ethics and governance.

-# Article title: The Ethical Dilemma Of AI In Marketing: A Slippery Slope
+Article 4:# Article title: The Ethical Dilemma Of AI In Marketing: A Slippery Slope

 ### Notes 1: